Drug Free America Foundation: Drug Prevention Network of the Americas

 The Drug Prevention Network of the Americas (DPNA) is a division of DFAF.
 DPNA credits itself with the formation of the Drug Prevention Network of Canada (DPNC), Chile Previene las Drogas (CHIPRED), Academia Boliviana de Dependencias, and Red de Universidades para la Prevencion de las Drogas (RUPRED).

 Journal of Global Drug Policy and Practice

 The foundation describes its journal as "a joint effort of the Institute on Global Drug Policy and the International Scientific and Medical Forum on Drug Abuse," both of which are themselves divisions of DFAF.

 Leadership

-Calvina Fay retired as executive director in April 2018 after 20 years leading the organization.
-Her successor, Amy Ronshausen, is the current executive director.
+Amy Ronshausen, is the current executive director.
+She succeeding Calvina Fay, who retired in April 2018 after 20 years leading the organization.

 Former Florida Governor Jeb Bush, former Drug Enforcement Administration Administrator Karen Tandy, and Congressman Dan Lungren of California have served on the advisory board in the past, at least from 2009 through 2011.